WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 In the file logger.py, you can choose paths to the live data file and the history data file and you can set a maximal number of entries in the history file.

-The last, but not least.
-Now we have to run http server.
-Before that I strongly suggest to set static IP adressing for your Raspberry.
+Last, but not least.
+Now we have to run the HTTP server.
+Before that, I strongly suggest setting static IP addressing for your Raspberry.

-The only one thing we need to do is run the server, by typing:
+The only thing we need to do is run the server, by typing:

 ```bash
 node server.js &
 ```

-Now our thermometer should by accessible through web browser on adress http://192.168.x.xxx:3000/.
+Now our thermometer should be accessible through the web browser on address http://192.168.x.xxx:3000/.
-The exact adress could be find by typing:
+The exact address could be found by typing:

 ```bash
 ifconfig